-You do not need to be an archivist to or extremely adept at digital imaging to scan your treasured photos or journals into digital form, but you would be best served to have a basic understanding of what a “good scan” is and the steps it takes to make one.
-Scanning is absolutely something you can learn and execute with relative ease but it will take a little planning and practice to get it right.
+You don’t need to be an archivist to or extremely adept at digital imaging to scan your treasured photos or journals into digital form, but you would be best served to have a basic understanding of what a “good scan” is and the steps it takes to make one.
+Scanning is absolutely something you can learn with relative ease but it does take a little practice to get it right.

 Don’t just run out and buy an expensive scanner because you “have to have one.”

 Learn about the hardware and your options.
 Scanners come in many sizes and price ranges.
-There are probably even scanning apps now that you can use to get a simple capture using your smartphone.
-My advice would be don’t just go buy and buy the most expensive scanner you can find.
+There are even scanning apps now that you can use to get a simple capture using your smartphone.
+My advice would be don’t just go out and buy the most expensive scanner you can find.
 If you only have 1 or 2 pictures you want to have scanned you can take them somewhere and have them do it for a few dollars.
-If you have a lot of files to scan, have the money and want the flexibility of working on a personal project at home you can always look into a reasonably priced multi-function scanner/fax/copier/printer which in my experience typically does a more than adequate job for a non professional.
-If you don’t have, or can’t afford a scanner you could also try a library, or create a makeshift copy stand and use a camera phone, point and shoot, or DSLR to copy your images that way.
-There are pluses and minuses to each option but the fact is you don’t necessarily need a scanner to copy images.
+If you have a lot of files to scan, have the money and want the flexibility of working on a personal project at home you can always look into a reasonably priced multi-function scanner/fax/copier/printer which in my experience typically does a more than adequate job for a non-professional.
+If you don’t have access to, or can’t afford, a scanner you could also try a library, or create a makeshift copy stand and use a camera phone, point and shoot, or DSLR to copy your images that way.
+There are pluses and minuses to each option but the fact is you don’t necessarily need to buy a scanner to copy images.

 Learn a little bit about resolution.

 Resolution is the way we measure image size and quality.
 It is used in reference to both image dimensions and image density.
-There are two ways we talk about resolution, first in terms of image size, or pixels per inch (PPI), and the second in terms of print resolution, or printer quality, and this measured in dots per inch (DPI).
+There are two ways we talk about resolution, first in terms of image size, or pixels per inch (PPI), and the second in terms of print resolution, or print quality, and that is measured in dots per inch (DPI).
 If you plan on scanning an image and printing out a duplicate version of it you typically need to start with a very high resolution image.
 That means it needs to be scanned at a resolution that falls between 240 – 300 dpi.
-Anything less and you can start to see image breakdown when you print it image.
-You can also see softening of the image (it will look fuzzy in the print), it will look pixelated or blocky which usually happens when an image is scanned at too low a resolution.
+Anything less and you will start to see image breakdown when you print the image.
+You can also see softening of the image (it will look fuzzy in the print),or it will look pixelated or blocky which usually happens when an image is scanned at too low a resolution.
 If you have a scanner and have downloaded the software you need to make sure you are scanning to both the right size and right resolution for your desired goal.

 How are you going to store it?